LUTZ BUSINESS INSIGHTS

 personal and business tax updates for 2019

-Steve nebbia, tax manager
+Steve nebbia, consulting director

 The sweeping tax changes that were implemented in 2018 signaled a seismic shift in the way individuals paid taxes.
 However, there aren’t many changes coming for you this year.
 The IRS rules for 2019 are more of the same, with a few tweaks here and there.